-23.1 Entitlement to compassionate leave.

-- (a) An employee is entitled to 2 days of compassionate leave for each occasion (a permissible occasion) when a member of the employee's immediate family, or a member of the employee's household: - (i) contracts or develops a personal illness that poses a serious threat to his or her life; or - (ii) sustains a personal injury that poses a serious threat to his or her life; or - (iii) dies. - (b) The entitlement to compassionate leave also applies when: - a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - (ii) the employee, or the employee's spouse or de facto partner, has a miscarriage. - (c) Where the employee is involved in funeral arrangements, travelling etc., leave may be allowed for up to 3 days for each permissible occasion.
+- 23.1 Entitlement to compassionate leave. - (a) An employee is entitled to 2 days of compassionate leave for each occasion (a permissible occasion) when a member of the employee's immediate family, or a member of the employee's household: - (i) contracts or develops a personal illness that poses a serious threat to his or her life; or - (ii) sustains a personal injury that poses a serious threat to his or her life; or - (iii) dies. - (b) The entitlement to compassionate leave also applies when: - (i) a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - (ii) the employee, or the employee's spouse or de facto partner, has a miscarriage. - (iii) Where the employee is involved in funeral arrangements, travelling etc., leave may be allowed for up to 3 days for each permissible occasion. - (iv) Casual employees are only entitled to unpaid compassionate leave.